Click the green "Start" button for MCQ.

 - Sucrose (glucose + fructose) is found in sugar cane and sugar beets and is commonly used as table sugar.

-- Lactose (glucose + galactose) is the sugar present in milk and dairy products.
+- Lactose, made of glucose and galactose, is the sugar found in milk and other dairy products.

 - Maltose (glucose + glucose) is a product of starch digestion and is found in germinating grains.